AndrewJBateman/next-tailwind-supabase/README.md

 ## :clap: Inspiration

-* [Youtube: Lee Robinson: Building an Image Gallery with Next.js, Supabase, and Tailwind CSS](https://www.youtube.com/watch?v=BSoRXk1FIw8) but with my own database data, other modifications & conversion to PWA.
+* [Youtube: Lee Robinson: Building an Image Gallery with Next.js, Supabase, and Tailwind CSS](https://www.youtube.com/watch?v=BSoRXk1FIw8) but with my own database data, other modifications for a perfect Lighthouse score, including conversion to PWA.

 ## :file_folder: License